mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
 Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: River Wye in Gloucestershire
+- Warning no longer in force: River Wye in Gloucestershire
-- River levels remain high and continue to rise.
-Flooding continues.
-Flooding may affect low lying land and roads along the River Wye. .Predicted peak: Ross on Wye 4.2m to 4.3m on 11/12 PM, Lydbrook 5.0 to 5.3m on 11/12 eve..
-We are closely monitoring the situation.
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 12 December 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Severn in Worcestershire
 - High river levels today may lead to flooding.
-Flooding is possible on 11 December 2025.
+Flooding is possible on 12 December 2025.

 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.

 Predicted peaks:-

-Bewdley 3.6m to 4.0m Friday, 12/12/25.
+Bewdley 3.4m to 3.8m Friday, 12/12/25.

-Worcester 4.4m to 4.7m Saturday, 13/12/25.
+Worcester 4.0m to 4.4m Saturday, 13/12/25.

-Diglis 4.0m to 4.4m Saturday, 13/12/25.
+Diglis 3.7m to 4.0m Saturday, 13/12/25.

-Kempsey Yacht Club 6.0m to 6.5m Saturday, 13/12/25.
+Kempsey Yacht Club 5.8m to 6.2m Saturday, 13/12/25.

-Saxons Lode 4.4m to 4.9m Saturday, 13/12/25.
+Saxons Lode 4.4m to 4.8m Saturday, 13/12/25.

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 10:00AM on 12 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 13 December 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - High river levels are expected to cause flooding today.
-Flooding is expected on 11 December 2025.
+Flooding is expected on 12 December 2025.
 Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.
-Predicted peak:- Mythe 3.8m to 4.2m Saturday, 13/12/25.
+Predicted peak:-  Mythe 3.7m to 4.1m Saturday, 13/12/25.
 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 12 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 13 December 2025 or as the situation changes.

 - Flood warning: River Severn at Apperley and The Leigh
 - Rising river levels are expected to cause flooding today.
-Flooding is expected from the early hours of 11 December 2025.
+Flooding is expected on 12 December 2025.
 Flooding may affect Gabb Lane at Apperley and local caravan parks.
-Predicted peak at Haw Bridge 4.6m to 5.0m on 13/12.
+Predicted peak: Haw Bridge 4.6m to 5.0m on Saturday13/12/25.
 We are closely monitoring the situation.
-Start acting on your flood plan if you have one.
-This message will be updated by 10:00AM on 12 December 2025 or as the situation changes.
+Take care and avoid walking, cycling or driving through flood water.
+This message will be updated by 10:00AM on 13 December 2025 or as the situation changes.

 <!-- flood_marker ends -->